mozilla/cargo-vet/book/src/how-vetting-works.md

 checks for overlap between the set of audited versions and violation versions;
 if overlap is created, an error is thrown.

-Next, the depedency subtrees of each top-level crate are traversed in accordance with the policy specified for each crate.
+Next, the dependency subtrees of each top-level crate are traversed in accordance with the policy specified for each crate.
 TODO: Precisely specify the subtree traversal algorithm.